 - Analyze or evaluate the risks of the hazards

 - Determine appropriate ways to eliminate or control the hazard.

-A Health and Safety Risk Assessment is the most important part of the Occupational Health & Safety program, no company can be compliant to the OHS Act if this is not conducted and monitored on a regular basis.
+A Health and Safety Risk Assessment is one the most important parts of the Occupational Health & Safety program, no company can be compliant to the OHS Act if this is not conducted and monitored on a regular basis.
 The Risk Assessment must be conducted by a Risk Assessor who has be properly trained.

 - It is important for every employer with five or more persons in his employment to have a copy of the Occupational Health and Safety Act 85 of 1993 and relevant Regulations available at the work place so that they can understand the importance of compliance as well as make their work environment Safe and Healthy for themselves and their employees around them.
 It is also mandatory to have the Act mounted as a wall chart.